nemanjam/nextjs-prisma-boilerplate/README.md

 yarn install
 ```

+> When you open project folder for the first time VS Code will ask you to install recommended extensions, you should accept them all, they are needed to highlight, autocomplete, lint and format code, run tests, manage containers.

 Fill in required **public** environment variables in `.env.development`.
 Fastest way is to run the app with `http` server.

 > You need `https` locally only for Facebook OAuth login.
 For that you need `mkcert` to install certificates for `localhost`, instructions for that you can find in `docs` folder.